 Want to suggest a tiara?
 Drop its name or a photo link into the comments.
 I’ll do my best to find something interesting in its history for a future Tiara Tuesday.

 Rania: Samantha Appleton, White House photographer, public domain via Wikimedia Commons

-There are two Amazon affiliate links in this post (the tiara book and Rania’s children’s book).
-If you choose to buy through these links, I’ll get a few extra cents for the tiara research fund.
+I’m a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+As an Amazon Associate, I earn from qualifying purchases.
+There are two Amazon affiliate links in this post (Geoffrey Munn’s tiara book and Rania’s children’s book).
+It doesn’t change the cost of anything you choose to buy, but I’ll get a few extra cents for the tiara research fund.

 Love Royalty and Tiaras?

 You might like my other site, The Girl in the Tiara.
 I created it to write about amazing royal women and their tiaras.
 It’s like Drunk History meets The Crown.